-Goal and Impact: The hospital's initiatives to address COVID-19 are anticipated to result in increased food security for seniors and decreased numbers of community members who are diagnosed with COVID-19.
+Goal and Impact: The hospital's initiatives to address COVID-19 are anticipated to result in increased food security for seniors with COVID-19.

-Collaborators: The hospital collaborates with a number of community organizations and schools to provide vaccine clinics and COVID-19 support.
+Collaborators: The hospital collaborates with local community partners who continue to provide community members with support following the COVID-19 pandemic.